earnestt1234/SipperViz/Installation.md

 4. (Optional) Right-click > Make Alias and place the shortcut in a less nasty folder.*  There are `.ico` files which can be used to replace the shortcut icon in the `img` folder.

-5. Double click `sipperviz` or the shortcut to run - you may have to permit Mac security to let the application run (from an unknown developer).
-Startup is sometimes slow on the first use but gets better.
+5. Double click `sipperviz` or the shortcut to run.

+   You may have to permit Mac security to let the application run (from an unknown developer).
+This might be as easy hitting okay, or you might have to follow [this tutorial](https://www.imore.com/how-open-apps-anywhere-macos-catalina-and-mojave) to allow SipperViz to run.

 *_I haven't figured out how to bundle the zip folder with a working relative shortcut..._